 The issuance of such licenses was halted from November 5, 2008 until June 27, 2013 (though existing same-sex marriage licenses previously issued and legally issued elsewhere continued to be valid) due to the passage of California Proposition 8—a state constitutional amendment barring same-sex marriage.
 California Proposition 8 was challenged in federal district court, and later in the United States Supreme Court on various grounds, however.

 Ultimately, the United States Supreme Court restored the effect of a federal district court ruling overturning California Proposition 8 as unconstitutional (on unrelated, ancillary grounds) in Hollingsworth v.
 Perry, 570 U.S. 693 (2013), and on June 28, 2013, same-sex marriages were able to resume when the stay of effect was removed from the federal district court decision overturning California Proposition 8.

 The Laws Governing The Dissolution of a Legally Valid Marriage Between a Heterosexual Couple Apply Equally to a Same Sex Couple

 It may be expensive, messy, and heart-breaking, but divorce (just like marriage) is part of the package of rights and responsibilities that come with marriage equality.

 Additionally, California also allows non-resident same sex couples who married in California, but do not live in California, to file for dissolution (divorce) in the county in which they married.

 Contact an Experienced Same Sex Divorce Attorney in California

 The principles discussed in this article are inherently complex and emotionally charged.
-If you have questions about same sex divorce law (or, as it is now known, divorce law) contact a skilled divorce lawyer in California to learn how our experienced divorce attorney, Colleen Sparks, can guide you through the court process in a prompt and clear manner.
+If you have questions about same sex divorce law (or, as it is now known, divorce law) contact a skilled divorce lawyer in California to learn how our experienced divorce attorney, Colleen Talkov, can guide you through the court process in a prompt and clear manner.